Dividend comparisons

 Lockheed Martin and Northrop Grumman: top-tier U.S. defense contractors (jets, systems, services).
 Investors often pick one for defense exposure—compare their dividends here.

-- CVS vs UNH
+CVS Health vs UnitedHealth

 UnitedHealth (insurance + Optum) vs CVS (insurance, pharmacy, retail clinics).
 Two huge “healthcare services” names with different footprints—useful to contrast dividend policies.